 The UCI Official University Policies and Procedures that govern the investigations of the Office of Equal Opportunity and Diversity (OEOD) of the University of California, Irvine, include:

-- UC Nondiscrimination & Affirmative Action Policy Regarding Academic and Staff Employment (nondiscrimination portion effective for faculty only on interim basis as of July 1, 2012)
+- UC Nondiscrimination & Affirmative Action Policy Regarding Academic and Staff Employment

-Personnel Policy 21: Nondiscrimination in Employment (effective for staff as of July 1, 2012)
+Personnel Policy 12: Nondiscrimination in Employment

 - UC Nondiscrimination Policy Statement Regarding Student-Related Matters